joshb738/Credit_Risk_Analysis/README.md

 ## Project Overview

-Using Unsupervised Machine learning to analyze and predict credit risk based on a credit card credit dataset from LendingClub.
+Using supervised Machine learning to analyze and predict credit risk based on a credit card credit dataset from LendingClub.
 This analysis will employ various algorithms and techniques to build, train and evaluate models with unbalanced classes.

 ## Resources